loboto51/bibmod3d/content/post/Thingiverse_supprimes_adamnant_Flizzlebin___Fizzlebin___Gnome_Mage__DND___TTRPG_/index.md

 Description :

 ~~~
-Here is another stranger things mini from Welcome to the Hellfire Club today it's Rilly June.
-She is a Halfling farmhand character that the party can encounter - not in too many entries in the adventure but she is listed in there so I thought I'd make a mini for her.
-While she's a Halfling I think this mini could work as a female fighter for halfling, dwarf or human if scaled up so I have 20mm version (28mm in height) small and 25mm version (32mm in height) medium sized minis of her.
+Edit: No wonder I kept running into weird naming issues his name is "Flizzle-bin" not Fizzlebin.
+Too much Flizz for me today - I'm done.

+Here is another Stranger Things NPC mini.
+This time Fizzlebin from Welcome to the Hellfire Club.
+He tests the parties mettle with dangerous games of hide and seek.
+While he's technically a gnome he could work as a dwarf or halfling NPC or commoner as well pretty easily.
+I sized him at 28mm tall on a 20mm baseplate but depending on how you like your gnomes you maybe want him smaller so I made an "sm" version at 25mm tall.

 👍 Don't forget to Like and Collect this, so you can easily find it later! ⭐
 If you like my models and that I make random minis for people then come follow and support me on Patreon https://www.patreon.com/c/Adamnant - where you can ask me to make minis for you, get updates on my projects like gmbuddy.com and get access to exclusive minis for my Patrons.

-For my process on this mini I started with a AI generated mesh from Rodin then I loaded that into blender, broke it apart into pieces, remeshed, posed, sculpted and then print optimized it.
-As usual I livestreamed my work on this mini so once the full video is done processing I'll link it here.
+For my process on this one I started with an AI base mesh, sculpted and posed him, then I created the cap from a cylinder, then I remeshed and print optimized.
+As usual I livestreamed the work on this mini and that full video will be available here.

-For printing on FDM I would print her on this mini on its back using auto tree supports and for resin the usual 45 degree rotation and auto supports are good.
+For printing on FDM I would print this mini on its back using auto tree supports and for resin the usual 45 degree rotation and auto supports are good.
 I don't like to print with the baseplates on since I feel like painting is easier without them and you can get cleaner baseplates (albeit with glue stains) if you attach them afterwards.
 Up to you tho.
+Since his cap and hand have free floating bits these could be areas to watch for parts snapping off so be mindful of that when removing supports.

-That's it for Rilly June!
+That's it for Fizzlebin!

 I've completed my quest for 1000 models in 2025 so now I'm trying to decide whats next.
 You can follow along with me on Thingiverse, Printables, Cults3d or provide suggestions on Patreon here: https://www.patreon.com/c/Adamnant (as well as get codes for exclusive downloads on Cults3d).
 If you have something that you need or a custom model like this that you want then let me know and let's make it!
 ~~~